ropensci/rdhs/README.md

 The Demographic and Health Surveys (DHS) Program has collected population survey data from over 90 countries for over 30 years.
 In many countries, DHS provide the key data that mark progress towards targets such as the Sustainable Development Goals (SDGs) and inform health policy.
 Though standard health indicators are routinely published in survey final reports, much of the value of DHS is derived from the ability to download and analyse standardized microdata datasets for subgroup analysis, pooled multi-country analysis, and extended research studies.
 The suite of tools within `rdhs` improves the accessibility of these datasets for statistical analysis with R, with aim to support reproducible global health research and simplify common analytical pipelines.

+To be able to download survey datasets from the DHS website, you will need to set up an account with them to enable you to request access to the datasets.
+Instructions on how to do this can be found [here](https://dhsprogram.com/data/Access-Instructions.cfm).
+The email, password, and project name that were used to create the account will then need to be provided to `rdhs` when attempting to download datasets.

 ------------------------------------------------------------------------

 `rdhs` is a package for management and analysis of [Demographic and Health Survey (DHS)](www.dhsprogram.com) data.
 This includes functionality to: